jidongbsu/cs452-device-driver-2/README.md

 Operating Systems: Three Easy Pieces: [I/O Devices](https://pages.cs.wisc.edu/~remzi/OSTEP/file-devices.pdf).

-This chapter explains what roles I/O devices play in a computer system, and how device drivers work in general.
+This textbook chapter explains what roles I/O devices play in a computer system, and how device drivers work in general.
 In particular, it describes how an operating system interacts with I/O devices, and how interrupts work and why interrupts can lower the CPU's overhead.
 The chapter also explains what an interrupt handler is - in this assignment, a part of your job is to implement an interrupt handler for a PS/2 keyboard, which is the default keyboard used in the provided virtual machine.

 ## Background